 By counting molecular barcodes within target regions and normalizing across the other targets or to a tumor normal sample, Archer Analysis reports relevant copy number variations present in the sample.
 CNV calls from Archer Analysis are sensitive, picking up fold changes below 2x that are highly correlated to qPCR and aCGH results.
 Learn more about AMP-enabled CNV detection in clinical sample types.

 The VariantPlex kit provides all the reagents and accessories necessary for targeted library preparation.
-The kit is completely lyophilized, includes color coded tubes and only requires 2.5 hours hands-on time and 6 hours total preparation time.
+The kit is completely lyophilized, includes color coded tubes and only requires about a day's work.
 The tech-friendly protocol is a simple series of liquid transfers and eases reproducibility and contamination concerns.

 Archer Analysis is a complementary software suite that provides in-depth sequencing data analysis and interpretation.
 Features of Archer Analysis include: